homermultitext/HmtFacsimileBuilders.jl/docs/src/iliads.md

 # Facsimiles of HMT project *Iliad*s

-!!! warning Highly incomplete!

-    These brief notes are preliminary and incomplete.

 While the package's frame is general enough to work with facsimiles of any kind of text-bearing surface (papyri, inscriptions, printed books...), the initial motivation for this package was to be able to publish facsimiles of the Homer Multitext project's editions quickly and easily.